threefoldtech/taiga-contrib-threefold-auth/README.md

     ```

 -   `emailSettings`
     By default, email is configured with the console backend, which means that the emails will be shown in the stdout.
-If you have an smtp service, make sure to set these values using --set , for example:
+If you have an smtp service, make sure to update these values:

-     - emailSettings.emailEnabled=true
+     - emailSettings.emailEnabled: true
-     - emailSettings.emailFrom="taiga@mycompany.net"
+     - emailSettings.emailFrom: taiga@mycompany.net
-     - emailSettings.emailUseTls="True"
+     - emailSettings.emailUseTls: "True"
-     - emailSettings.emailUseSsl="False"
+     - emailSettings.emailUseSsl: "False"
-     - emailSettings.emailSmtpHost="smtp.gmail.com"
+     - emailSettings.emailSmtpHost: smtp.gmail.com
-     - emailSettings.emailSmtpPort=587
+     - emailSettings.emailSmtpPort: 587
-     - emailSettings.emailSmtpUser="user@gmail.com"
+     - emailSettings.emailSmtpUser: user@gmail.com
-     - emailSettings.emailSmtpPassword="your-password"
+     - emailSettings.emailSmtpPassword: your-password

     note : You cannot use both (TLS and SSL) at the same time!